Data Protection and Privacy Statement

 Why we collect information

-Your data is collected and used by us for many interdependent purposes in support of delivering our programmes, communications and fundraising.
+Your data is collected and used by us for many interdependent purposes in support of delivering our programmes, communications and marketing.

 Depending on how you interact with us, we use your information to: